rdeviti/academic-website/content/project/ProLoc/index.md

 title: "ProLoc"
 summary: "
-  A system that analyses location and encounters data, adjustes devices' self-reported GPS locations / trajectories thanks to close-range encounters information and physical validity checks, and computes a confidence score associated to devices' locations at given points in time, which can also be useful to identify fake data uploads and to protect against Sybil attacks. "
+  A system that analyses location and encounters data, adjusts devices' self-reported GPS locations / trajectories thanks to close-range encounters information and physical validity checks, and computes a confidence score associated with devices' locations at given points in time, which can also be useful to identify fake data uploads and to protect against Sybil attacks. "
 authors: []
 tags: []